 In the example below, we can see that this is a chart of GM, with an RSI panel displayed above the main price plot, two moving averages and volume overlaid on the main price plot, and a MACD indicator displayed below the main price plot.

-A searchable list of available indicators and overlays appears below.
+A searchable list of available indicators and overlays appears below the Chart Outline.
 To add a new indicator or overlay to your chart, simply find it on the searchable list, and click to add it.

 When the indicator or overlay is added, a panel will open where you can change its settings.